satish-ghadigaonkar/pydsjson/README.md

 # pydsjson

-This repository should be used for the *Project/Workshop/Hackathon XY* to contain code, minutes, notes, outcomes, discussions and more.
-It is meant to allow anyone working with the results and discussions to allow flexible collaboration and follow up projects.

 ## Description

 The main purpose of *pydsjson* is to provide utilities for seamless conversion between Dataset-JSON and other data